 Dr. Lee Norman holds COVID-19 news conference

 TOPEKA, Kan.
-(WIBW) - Secretary of the Kansas Department of Health and Envrionment, Dr. Lee Norman, will hold a COVID-19 news conference on Wednesday.
+(WIBW) - Dr. Lee Norman will update Kansans on the state of COVID-19 in Kansas.

-Secretary of the Kansas Department of Health and Environment, Dr. Lee Norman, says he will hold a news conference updating residents on COVID-19 in the state on Wednesday at 4 p.m.
+Dr. Lee Norman, Secretary of the Kansas Department of Health and Environment, said he will hold a news conference on Wednesday, Sept.
+2, at 4 p.m.

+Dr. Norman said he will be joined by Dr. Dana Hawkinson with the University of Kansas Health System.

 Copyright 2020 WIBW.
 All rights reserved.